PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 ## Upgrading from ABAC

-Clusters that originally ran older Kubernetes versions often used permissive ABAC policies, including granting full API access to all service accounts.
+Clusters that originally ran older PlaidCloud versions often used permissive ABAC policies, including granting full API access to all service accounts.